New policies to remove DSA and region from kidney and pancreas allocation now in effect. Learn more.

 - Proximity points decrease linearly out to the 250 NM circle, where a candidate at that distance would receive no additional proximity points

 - If allocation moves outside of the 250 NM circle, proximity points are then awarded to candidates outside of that circle

 - Candidates outside of the circle can receive a maximum of 4 proximity points, depending on the proximity of their center of listing to the donor hospital

 - As with proximity points inside the circle, proximity points outside the circle decrease in a linear fashion, out to 2500 NM away from the donor hospital

 - Proximity points only prioritize candidates within their classification.
-No candidate listed at a hospital outside of the 250 NM circle would receive proximity priority until all candidates inside the 250 NM circle have been considered for an organ offer.
+No candidate listed at a hospital outside of the 250 NM circle can receive proximity priority until all candidates inside the 250 NM circle have been considered for an organ offer.
 Refer to the policy notice below for complete information about proximity points.

 - This policy also increases allocation priority for pediatric candidates in Sequences A and B as well as prior living donor candidates in Sequences A, B, and C.

 - An additional change of policy to allocation of kidneys and pancreata recovered in Alaska will make Seattle-Tacoma International Airport the substitute for the donor hospital for purposes of allocating donor kidneys recovered in Alaska.
 As there are currently no transplant programs in the state of Alaska, making the Sea-Tac airport the center of the 250NM circle helps maximize utilization of deceased donor organs procured there and avoid unnecessary delays in placement.
 Find a visual aid for allocation of Alaskan organs below, under Guidance

 - Find details about all changes to kidney allocation in the policy notices below.

 - Removal of DSA and Region from Kidney Allocation